UPDATE: 5 more COVID-19 deaths in NWI, state total rises to 436

 Porter County also added 15 new positive cases Wednesday, bringing totals to three deaths and 135 confirmed cases.

-The death reported Wednesday involved a Center Township resident, while the two deaths reported last weekend involved Portage Township residents.
+The death reported Wednesday involved a Center Township woman, while the two deaths reported last weekend involved Portage Township men.
 Officials said 10 patients diagnosed with COVID-19 were being treated at hospitals Wednesday, and 52 have recovered from the disease.

 In LaPorte County, one new death and six new positive cases were reported Wednesday.
 The county has recorded a total of four deaths and 42 positive cases.